parallelchain-io/parallelchain-docs/docs/user_guides/wallet_browser_extension/lockup_contract.md

     ![lockup contract](../../img/extension/13_Lock-Up%20Contract%20Balance.svg){ width=40%  style="display: block; margin: 0 auto" }

 5. You will be taken back to the main page.
-If you scroll right, you will see your **Lock-up Contract (XPLL)** balance next to your main balance.
+If you scroll right, you will see your **Lock-Up Contract (XPLL)** balance next to your main balance.

 !!! note
     Your account comes with a small number of XPLL to pay for the gas fee for the first transaction.
 For Node Round participants who will operate validator nodes on ParallelChain, the locked balance shown will be **0**, as your allocation has been automatically staked on one of the existing validator nodes.

-## Claiming Your Vesting Tokens
+## Claiming Your Vested Tokens
 ---
 ### Step 1: Check Your Vested Balance
 ![check vested balance](../../img/extension/14_Select%20a%20validator.svg){ width=40%  style="display: block; margin: 0 auto" }